-340. The Speech and Hearing Mechanism (5).

-Anatomy and physiology of the speech and hearing mechanism.

-350. Introduction to Speech Pathology and Audiology (5).
+- 340. The Speech and Hearing Mechanism (5).
+Anatomy and physiology of the speech and hearing mechanism. - 350.
+Introduction to Speech Pathology and Audiology (5).

 A basic study of the fields of Speech Pathology and Audiology.
 Includes basic information concerning processes and development of speech and language, disorders of speech, and clinical practice in the profession of Speech Pathology.
-Also included is an introduction to the profession of Audiology, bases of sound and the hearing mechanism, disorders of hearing, and clinical practice in Audiology.

-355. Clinical Procedures in Speech (1-3).
+Also included is an introduction to the profession of Audiology, bases of sound and the hearing mechanism, disorders of hearing, and clinical practice in Audiology. - 355.
+Clinical Procedures in Speech (1-3).
 Pr., Junior standing or permission of instructor.

 Orientation and introduction to supervised clinical activity dealing with speech disorders.
 Clinical practice required.
+Course may be repeated for credit. - 365.
+Clinical Procedures in Audiology (1-3).
+Pr., Junior standing or permission of instructor.

-Course may be repeated for credit.
+Orientation and introduction to supervised clinical activity dealing with auditory disorders.
+Clinical practice required.
+Course may be repeated for credit. - 441.
+Phonetics (5).
+Pr., Junior standing or permission of instructor.